jlarge11-demos/terraform-route53-cloudfront-s3/README.md

 6. Accept the defaults and click "Continue".
 7. Accept the terms and click on "Complete Order".

 This can take up to three days, but the last time I did this, it took about an hour.
-If you try earlier than that, your browser will probably return some sort of certificate error.
+If you try to navigate to that domain earlier than that, your browser will probably return some sort of certificate error.

 ### Terraform Cloud Setup
 1. Navigate to [Terraform Cloud](https://app.terraform.io/app).